Skip to content

 The caller sees a ScopeError because it observes the whole child scope’s failure result, not just the original error thrown by one process.

-Section titled “Handle Local Failure Inside a Spawned Routine”
+Section titled “Handle Local Failure Before the Process Boundary”

-spawn(...) returns a future, but the process it starts still belongs to the current scope.
+spawn(...) returns a future, but the process it creates still belongs to the current scope.
 If that process fails, the current scope enters failure convergence too.

-When spawned work is allowed to fail but that failure should not cancel the rest of the same scope, handle it inside the routine passed to spawn(...) and turn it into an ordinary result.
+When spawned work is allowed to fail but that failure should not cancel the rest of the same scope, handle it inside that routine and turn it into an ordinary result.

 import { sleep } from "@shajara/host";